-ENGL 215 Print Journalism I: Newspapers (3:3:0)
+ENGL 215 News Reporting and Writing (3:3:0)

-This course is an introduction to print journalism, including practice in all activities relevant to daily newspaper work.
+This course is an introduction to news reporting and writing, including practice in all activities relevant to daily newspaper work.
 Assignments will emphasize the techniques of reporting, interviewing, copy editing, fact checking, proofreading, and editorial and feature writing.
 There will be some discussion of layout and typography as well.
 Prerequisite: ENGL 103.